lenchan139/CountLetter/README.md

 - That will let you lost all grading for your course, plz.

 #Feedback
--If you have any suggstion for this script, please submit the pull requests to let me know.
+- If you have any suggstion for this script, please submit the pull requests to let me know.
 That can let me do better, Thank You!